rticommunity/rticonnextdds-examples/resources/ci_cd/README.md

 -   `linux_static_analysis.py`: run static analysis.
 This should be called after building all the examples.

+-   `linux_valgrind.py`: performs a memory check using valgrind with the configuration stored in the `ci.json` file of each example.

 -   `jenkins_output.py`: generate a `Markdown` file from the template located in `resources/markdown_templates/JenkinsTemplate.md` which contains the details text for the GitHub check.